opengisch/QField-docs/en/project-management/project-selection.rst

 By storing data in this folder, you risk losing data.
 The application-specific directory (`/Android/data/ch.opengis.qfield/`) will be deleted by the system if you uninstall QField from your Android device.
 This is important if you keep the data in the External sd card.

-How to turn external SD card into internal storage on Android 6 and 7.
+How to turn external SD card into internal storage
 --------
-We recommend to turn external SD cards to internal storage.
+Starting from Android 6.0, you can use the SD card as internal storage for your Android phone.
+A feature called Adoptable Storage allows the Android OS to format an external storage media as a permanent internal storage.
+The data on the adopted SD card is encrypted and it can’t be mounted on another device.

-NOTE: Please be sure you start with a blank SD card.
-It needs to be blank because when the card is converted to "Internal" storage, it will be formatted (wiped) and encoded (making the cards data only readable by that device).
+**Please be sure you start with an empty SD card.
+It needs to be empty because when the card is converted to "Internal" storage, it will be formatted (wiped).**

 1. Go to device “Settings”, then select “Storage”.
 2. Select your "SD Card", then tap the “three-dot menu“ (top-right), now select “Settings” from in there.
 3. Now select “Format as internal”, and then “Erase & Format”.
 4. Your SD Card will now be formatted as internal storage.
 5. Reboot your phone.

-NOTE: If you don't reboot the phone, many things may not work correctly, so make sure you do.
+If you don't reboot the phone, many things may not work correctly, so make sure you do.

+It might be possible that the Adoptable Storage feature is not present on your device even if it is running Android 6.0 and above.
+The device manufacturer may have disabled the feature.
+However, command-line methods exist which allow you to force a device to adopt a storage.